WordPress Database Backups: The Definitive Guide

 $ mysqldump -u USER_NAME -p DB_NAME >file_name.format

 - Restoring a crashed site: Plugins and themes updates are notorious for potentially crashing your site.
 You always need a backup that you can restore in case your update is incompatible.
-WE recommend having a backup before and after any changes you make to the site.
-We also have an article on how to restore a WordPress site if you’d like to learn more.
+We recommend having a backup before and after any changes you make to the site.

 - Migration: If you’ve managed a site before, you know that there are many reasons why you’d need to migrate to a different host or server.
-May your server can’t handle the increased traffic that you have.
-Maybe, you’ve noticed that a different host has better features or support.
+Maybe your server can’t handle the increased traffic that you have.
+Maybe you’ve noticed that a different host has better features or support.
 Either way, to migrate a site, you need to export your entire site and import it to your new host or server.
-We have an article that walks you through the whole migration process.

 Whatever your reason for a backup, we recommend using BlogVault.
 You can automate, schedule and have real time backups for your site so you always have the newest version to restore.
 The restore process only requires a few clicks.
 With BlogVault, backing up a site has never been easier, safer and more assured.